-WordPress is the number one content management system in existence.
+WordPress is the number one CMS in existence.
 Popularity comes at a price, and as such it’s often a target for a cyber attack.
 Sounds dramatic, I know, but it’s frustrating from a developers point of view when a few simple steps before could have avoided the need for a whole lot of work now.

 Enter WP Engine.
 The best host for WordPress.
 Yes, that’s my personal opinion as I’ve used this host for many years.
 I also recommend it to all of my clients.
 It’s made for WordPress, and that’s all it does, hosts your WordPress site.
 There’s no confusing cPanel, just a sweet little dashboard showing your all your installations and stats, access to your backups (daily backups, that you can roll back at the first sign of trouble), SSL certificates from Let’s Encrypt at no extra charge (essential) and a friendly 24/7 support team if ever you need help.
 You’re also able to create multiple versions of your installation for testing updates before you push them live.
 Life saver!

-The cost starts at $29 USD/month and worth every cent.
+The cost starts at around $40 AUD/month and worth every cent.
 For more businesses running a typical WordPress site, blog or online store, this is more than enough.
 There are other packages for more installations or better performance, if you’re getting a lot of traffic.
 Read our DIY instructions for signing up to WP Engine.